jekku123/react-recipes/README.md

 -   GET and POST to JSON-server db.json
 -   Optimized and clean code without errors or warnings

+### Extra features

+-   Home made reactive validation / error handling for the form
+-   Ability to remove ingredients while making a recipe

 ## To run this app

 -   `git clone` https://github.com/jekku123/react-recipes